nigelp/cooldownyt/readme.md

 ```console
 python server.py
 ```
+Note: For ease of use you can use Notepad or your fave editor to create and use a .bat file to give you single click access:

+@echo off
+start cmd /k "cd [yourinstalldirectory]:\downyt\frontend && npm run dev" timeout /t 5 start cmd /k "cd [yourinstalldirectory]:\downyt && python server.py"

 **Features:**
 - ✨ Support for both single videos and playlists
-- 🎥 High-quality video and audio downloads
+- 🎥 High-quality video and optional separate audio downloads
 - 📁 Organized folder structure
 - 🔄 Format conversion to MP4
 - 🎵 MP3 audio extraction option